commotum/CSP-Analysis/Docs/Overview.md

   - Whips/Braids and lengths: `CSP-Rules-Examples/README.md:168`–`:181`; controlled-bias study toggles under `CSP-Rules-Examples/Sudoku-b/cbg-000/launch.txt:23`–`:65`.
   - `solve-w-preferences` is available generically and used in some Sudoku examples: `CSP-Rules/CSP-Rules-V2.1/CSP-Rules-Generic/MODULES/modules.clp:98`, `CSP-Rules-Examples/README.md:99`, `:156`.
 - Important Path Note (for later execution)
-  - The Sudoku config currently points `?*CSP-Rules*` to `/home/jake/Developer/CSP-Rules/` (`CSP-Rules/CSP-Rules-V2.1/SudoRules-V20.1-config.clp:49`).
-If running within this workspace, either keep using your external install or update this path to this workspace’s `CSP-Rules/` absolute path.
+  - The default `?*CSP-Rules*` in `SudoRules-V20.1-config.clp:49` points to a maintainer’s path (e.g., `/Users/berthier/Projects/CSP-Rules/`).
+If running locally, set this to your absolute CSP‑Rules install path (or continue using your external install if you have one).

 <a id="read-first"></a>
 **What To Read First**
-- Core concept overview and supported apps: `CSP-Rules/CSP-Rules-V2.1/README.md`.
+- Read in this order: Overview → Notation → Model → State → Trigger → Beyond → T&E
+- Code orientation (optional, as needed):
-- Change history and features: `CSP-Rules/CSP-Rules-V2.1/UPDATES.md`.
+  - CSP‑Rules readme and updates: `CSP-Rules/CSP-Rules-V2.1/README.md`, `UPDATES.md`.
-- Generic data contracts and runtime knobs: `CSP-Rules/CSP-Rules-V2.1/CSP-Rules-Generic/GENERAL/templates.clp`, `.../globals.clp`.
+  - Generic data contracts and knobs: `CSP-Rules/CSP-Rules-V2.1/CSP-Rules-Generic/GENERAL/templates.clp`, `.../globals.clp`.
   - Sudoku app structure and public API: `CSP-Rules/CSP-Rules-V2.1/SudoRules-V20.1/GENERAL/*.clp` (especially `solve.clp`, `background.clp`, `templates.clp`).
   - Examples’ README for curated guidance by technique: `CSP-Rules-Examples/README.md`.

 <a id="data"></a>
 **Data & State Model**